eso/edps-doc/source/muse/reduction_chain.md

 (tasks `preoprocess_sky_sky`, `object_sky`, `alignment_sky`, and `combine_sky`).
 The strategy to combine sky exposures is the same as for the regular science exposures.

-## `Response` (subworkflow)
+## Flux calibration

-This subworkflow contains the tasks to process standard stars and create the response and telluric corrections.
+The subworkflow `response` contains the tasks to process standard stars and create the response and telluric corrections.
 They are:
 - `preprocess_standard`.
 It runs the recipe muse_scibasic on raw standard stars
 - `response`.
 It runs the recipe muse_standard and generate STD_RESPONSE and STD_TELLURIC calibrations.
 To disable telluric correction on your data, set the workflow parameter `telluric_correction` to `FALSE` (see [here](../muse/configure_reduction.md#telluric)).

-## `Process and combine object` (subworkflow)
+## Reduction and combination of scientific exposures

-This subworkflow contains the tasks in charge of aligning and combining scientific exposures.
+The subworkflow `Process and combine object` contains the tasks in charge of aligning and combining scientific exposures.
 They are:

 - `preprocess_science`.
 This task runs the recipe muse_scibasic on scientific exposures.
 - `autocalibration_from_object_sky`.
 This tasks select autocalibration coefficients computed from sky exposures, if